uinix-js/uinix-theme/readme.md

 `uinix-theme` does *not* provide a *complete* theme spec.
 The [CSS properties report][css-properties-report] provides a CSV report of [CSS properties](#css-property) supported by the theme [spec](#spec).

-In general, not all CSS properties are immediately useful and are not included in the current theme [spec](#spec).
+In general, not all CSS properties are immediately useful, and are not included in the current theme [spec](#spec).
 If you would like to suggest a new CSS property to be supported, please create an [issue][issue] and raise a discussion around the addition.

 Other than that, any [pull requests][pull-request] are welcome!